Updated: Dec 10, 2020

 FOR IMMEDIATE RELEASE CONTACT: Jenni Granero | firstname.lastname@example.org

 (Houston, November 18, 2020) - The Society of St. Vincent de Paul of the Archdiocese of Galveston-Houston will be celebrating 150 years in the community on Saturday evening, September 18, 2021 at the River Oaks Country Club.
-The Sesquicentennial event will honor the late Marek brothers - John, Bill, and Ralph - who were longtime and faithful supporters of the Society’s mission.
-Co-chairing the 150th Anniversary Gala is Bruce and Stan Marek.
+The Sesquicentennial event will honor the late Marek brothers - John, Bill, and Ralph - and their mother, Granny, who were longtime and faithful supporters of the Society’s mission.
+Honorary chairs for the 150th Anniversary Gala are Bruce and Stan Marek.

 Stan Marek, son of the late Ralph Marek, said “Our immigrant family found the America Dream only to lose it all in 1933.
 My father and his two brothers left Yoakum, Texas and a life of poverty caused by the Great Depression.
 Four years of homelessness left an unforgettable impact in their lives.
 As successful adults in the construction industry in Houston, the Marek brothers and their mother vowed to help those experiencing hunger and homelessness.
 The Society of St. Vincent de Paul was the perfect answer to fulfilling this goal.
 The Society was one of their favorite charities, and remains an important part of the current Marek generation.”